Lecture 10

 🧮 Logarithms and Percentage Change

-• This shows that a log transformation effectively represents percentage change!
+• This shows that a log transformation approximates percentage change when the change is small.

-• Log transformation is useful for interpreting relative rather than absolute differences.
+• Logs emphasize relative rather than absolute differences.

 🌍 Example: GDP per Capita vs. Life Expectancy